WordPress Maintenance and Support Services.

 As updated software is made publicly available, the versioning details may reveal an issue that has been resolved in that release.
-Hacker’s can review the updates for each version, then their software can crawl through the internet looking for WordPress sites that haven’t been updated, and then target the reported exploit.
+The public as well as Hacker’s can review the updates for each version, then their software can crawl through the internet looking for WordPress sites that haven’t been updated, and then target the reported exploit.

-If they discover your website hasn’t been updated, you immediately become a hacking target, with the hackers software probing your site knowing exactly what its weaknesses are.
+If they discover your website hasn’t been updated, it immediately becomes a hacking target, with the hackers software probing your site knowing exactly what its weaknesses are.

 WordPress Theme Updates